Dr. Rowena Shaw’s work in education at all levels included leading schools and national organisations.

 Sajidah joined the Naz Legacy Foundation as Director of Operations in 2018.
 She has experience in campaigning, research and advocacy.
 She previously worked for a Member of Parliament and founded a Youth Council on tackling Domestic Violence with Rt Hon Patricia Scotland QC.
 She also has experience in teaching at a secondary level.
 Saj is passionate about social justice and equality and holds an MSc from SOAS in Middle East Politics.

-Fatema joined the Naz Legacy Foundation as the Programmes Coordinator in 2021.
-She holds a degree in International Politics and since graduating, she has worked in the public sector.
-Prior to joining the Foundation, Fatema has previously worked with communities on cohesion and fundraising projects.
+Clement joined the Naz Legacy Foundation as the Programmes Coordinator in 2021.
+He holds a degree in International Politics.
+Prior to joining the Foundation, Clement previously worked in communications for the world’s largest Pro Bono political risk advisor.
+In his spare time, Clement enjoys travelling, watching sports, and playing football.

 Our voluntary Executive Team is made up of young people who have engaged with Naz Legacy Foundation’s programmes for several years.
 Many of them have also completed the Patchwork Masterclass Programme.
 They play a leading role in the Foundation’s operations and delivery of programmes, whilst also providing insight into the needs and requirements of our beneficiaries.